penghangliu/Core-Truss/README.md

 - 'make' to compile

-- './nucleus filename 11 NO' to run the core and truss decomposition;
+- './nucleus filename 11 NO' to run the core and truss decomposition; this will generates Truss_filename, P2_filename and P3_filenames.

 - 'python P3.py P3_filename' to generate VI plot;